-Here are five that meeting planners should have on their radar in the new year.
+Here are five that meeting planners should have on their radar for Melbourne in the new year.

 Opening in March, the 347-room Novotel Melbourne South Wharf will offer groups direct access to the Melbourne Convention and Exhibition Centre (MCEC).
 Its contemporary architecture blends well with Melbourne’s newest attractions, while still representing the history of the South Wharf’s maritime docks.

 Speaking of the MCEC, its $205 million expansion is still on track for completion in mid-2018.
 The expansion adds about 215,278 sf of multipurpose space, increasing the venue’s total square footage to more than 753,473 and making it the largest convention space in Australia.
 Highlights include a 1,000-seat theater and an outdoor event courtyard as well as informal networking spaces.

 The current RACV Cape Schanck Resort, located on the Mornington Peninsula, is undergoing a revamp set to debut in the middle of next year.
 The 200-room resort will tout a new conference center for groups up to 500.
 Walking tracks, tennis courts and a spa are just a few examples of the recreation and team building activities available onsite.